loomio/loomio-docs/oric/src/key-concepts-oric.md

 ### Group

-A Loomio group is a safe place for your organisation to meet, discuss and make decisions about work.
+A Loomio group is a safe place for your board to meet, discuss and make decisions about your governance work.

 ![](Groups.png#width-50)